jamesyifan/CNN4Rec/README.md

 # CNN4Rec
-cnn for recommendation with tensorflow
+cnn for music classification with tensorflow